 Plan for Shade

 The amount of sun your garden receives each day will vary a lot based on the time of year.
 Shadows from trees or buildings, particularly those on the south side of your garden are much longer in the spring and fall.
 So you need to plan accordingly.
-Leafy greens can do well in the shade so plan those crops for the shady spring spots and then replace with sun love crops as the shade recedes
+Leafy greens can do well in the shade so plan those crops for the shady spring spots and then replace them with sun-loving crops as the shade recedes.

 If you grow your own seedlings be sure to take a little time to plan out the dates you want to get them started.
 Remember that most veggie starts need between 6 to 8 weeks before they are ready to transplant.
 To learn more about growing your own seedlings check out our Seed Starting Simplified course.

-Planning your garden is an important step.
-Take some time over the next 6 weeks or so to sit down and map our your garden year.
+Planning your garden is an important step to having a successful garden!
+Take some time over the next 6 weeks or so to sit down and map out your garden for this year!